51593365285_fef78a2417_4k.jpg

 Need more guidance?
 Check out Graduate Division’s Guide to Writing the Statement of Purpose, Preparing Your Application for Graduate School, and Getting into Graduate School recordings.

-Personal History Essay
+Personal History Statement

 The Personal History Statement is a chance for you to connect with us on a more personal level.
-Although the content of this essay is a bit more open ended, we encourage you to address one or several of the prompts below:
+Although the content of this essay is a bit more open-ended, we encourage you to address one or several of the prompts below:

 Tip #1

-The Personal History Essay is your opportunity to share any experiences that show your promise, initiative, and ability to persevere despite obstacles.
+The Personal History Statement is your opportunity to share any experiences that show your promise, initiative, and ability to persevere despite obstacles.
 It should complement, not duplicate, the content in your Statement of Purpose.

 Tip #2